How to Improve Your Reading Skills

 This article has been approved by an Indeed Career Coach

 An illustration of a person reading a book about business, with charts and graphs seen in a callout.

-Reading skills encompass a variety of skills that can permeate all aspects of life.
-Having strong reading abilities can enable you to interpret and find meaning in everything you read, and when you continuously improve these skills, you can develop your ability to communicate effectively through writing.
-Literacy encompasses so much of what we do that it can be a critical skill to possess, both in your personal life as well as within your career.
+Reading comprehension encompasses a variety of skills that can permeate all aspects of life.
+Having strong reading abilities can enable you to interpret and find meaning in all that you read, and when you continuously improve these skills, you can develop your ability to communicate effectively through writing.
+Literacy impacts so much of what we do that it can be a critical skill to possess, both in your personal life as well as within your career.

-In this article, we explore what reading skills are, how reading comprehension plays a part in developing strong literacy skills and the steps you can take to improve your reading skills.
+In this article, we explore reading skills, the role reading comprehension plays in developing literacy skills and the steps you can take to improve your reading skill set.